 Series: 2009 Inscriptions on the Representative List

-Credits: Kanagawa Prefecture Folk Performing Arts Preservation Society, Japan, publisher.
+Credits: Kanagawa Prefecture Folk Performing Arts Preservation Society, Japan, producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9